achristen/Gridded-Turbulent-Source-Area/README.md

 ![](gridded-cumulative-source-area.png)

-## Running the software
+## Running the code from the commandline

-You must have the IDL Virtual Machine installed.
+You must have the IDL Virtual Machine installed or the full development version.
 The following steps have been tested under UNIX / Mac.
-To install the IDL Virtual Machine go to:
+To install the (free) IDL Virtual Machine go to:

 http://www.exelisvis.com/Support/HelpArticlesDetail/TabId/219/ArtMID/900/ArticleID/12395/The-IDL-Virtual-Machine.aspx